RajanPatel098/CryptoPortTrackerCoinGecko/README.md

 ### CoinGecko Free API limited to 100 requests -- if errors persist just wait!

+### Currently, only chose to show the top 100 coins -- this can increase or decrease at any time!
+Each page will remain showing 10 coins, the number of pages will vary.
+### Plan on implementing an user database that will allow users to signup and record their purchases and give real-time insights on their Crypto portfolio!

 ## To Run
 ### 1. Copy the GitHub repo